 - When you need to know how to fix a flat tire or change your oil, it’s simple-there’s a how-to guide for everything you need to know, with plenty of pictures to help you out.
 But when you have to deal with your vehicle’s engine, things get a little trickier.
 It’s not impossible to tackle things yourself, but it’s important to know what you’re doing before replacing a part or flushing your coolant.

-Checking your engine is very important because you can be able to know if there is a problem with your engine and you can be able to fix it.
-If you check your engine, you can be able to save up a lot of money from being wasted on something that is not important.
-Checking your engine is really important, so it will help you get the best service for your vehicle.
+Checking your engine is very important because you can detect if there is a problem with your engine, and you can fix it.
+If you check your engine, you can save up a lot of money from being wasted on something that is not important.
+Moreover, if you detect any issue with the engine, you can either get it repaired by a professional or look for engine rebuild parts to restore it to its former condition.
+It can reduce the possibility of a situation where you may have to replace the whole car.

 A new car can be a joy to drive, but only if it’s in good condition.
 If you’ve just come across a great deal on a vehicle, stop and check out the engine.
 If you don’t, you could end up spending way more than you planned.
 Engine problems can lead to major repairs that aren’t cheap, and in extreme cases, can result in a breakdown.
 A mechanic can help you prevent problems and make sure your engine is in good shape.